A Spec Kit extension

 No. The commands are Markdown prompts.
 They need a Spec Kit-aware assistant to resolve and execute them.
 The release zip is portable and has no runtime of its own.

-How do I upgrade the extension?
+How do I update the extension?

 Does this work in a brownfield codebase?